Compliance & Risks

-Niloofar Razi Howe one of the unique and strong influencers in the cybersecurity world, investor of technology ventures, directors of consulting firms, and advisers to public agencies such as the Department of Defense delivered the keynote speech for the event.
+Niloofar Razi Howe one of the unique and strong influencers in the cybersecurity world, investor of technology ventures, directors of consulting firms, and advisors to public agencies such as the Department of Defense delivered the keynote speech for the event.

 She mentioned that Ukraine hacked into Russian car charging stations as an example of the effect of technology, indicating that vulnerabilities in connected devices can have a direct impact on the lives of people in the physical world.
 Secondly, she talked about the positive impact of social media.
 For instant, Ukrainian President Zelenskyy is increasing domestic and international approval by speaking to the world through social media.

 With regard to data, Howe discussed how China combines physical and digital data to make social scores.
 However, this isn't limited to China.
 She mentioned the fact that the United States can also process data and make decisions, suggesting that it's becoming more difficult to keep secrets as secret around the world.
 Moreover, it is increasingly difficult to tell the difference between truth and false.

 "The velocity of change is outstripping our ability to mastery,” Howe said, calling on the audience to act creatively with new look at the impact of technology on society and international affairs.

 During the event, two projects were shared as a progress of community activities in the history of S4 over 15 years.
 One is Incident Command System for Industrial Control Systems (ICS4ICS), which is a framework for incident commands in ICS, and the other is Top 20 PLC Secure Coding Practices.